 Choose hardware that is consistent with the type of lines in your design.

-Square style hardware can still be round in shape, with square contours.
+Examples of square cabinet styles include shaker, flat panel, or any "modified" shaker door with a flatter and squared look.
+Square style hardware can still be round in shape with square contours.
 These are more contemporary.

 03 of 05

-Finishes that go well with a brushed nickel or brushed stainless faucet: antique pewter, bronze (light to dark), satin brass (this one can get tricky), oil-rubbed bronze, aluminum, black matte and rust.
+Some finishes go well with brushed nickel or brushed stainless faucet: antique pewter, bronze (light to dark), satin brass (this one can get tricky), oil-rubbed bronze, aluminum, black matte, and rust.

 04 of 05